Yemen Humanitarian Crisis

 Ahmadiya: a 13 years old Yemeni girl.

 When she was brought to the al-Sabeen hospital in Yemen’s capital Sanaa, she only weighed 9 kilograms.
 Her eyes were wide open when doctors offered her a nutritional drink.
 Her thin fingers were struggling to grasp the handle of the cup.
-After a number of tries, she managed to hold on to it and started drinking in small sips.
+After several tries, she managed to hold on to it and started drinking in small sips.

 After staying under the watchful eyes of Yemeni Doctors for three weeks, Ahmadiya amazingly gained 6 kilograms in weight.
 She’s not out of danger yet but with the help of international aid charities, Insha’Allah Ahmadiya will survive.
 However, she will feel the effects of this illness for the rest of her life.